agrbin/streamer/README.md

 lighthouse will be received time increased by 1 hour, and if return message came instantly then received time will be correct.

-If we take a look at our clock when message was received we can calculate difference between that value and written remote time.
+If we take a look at our clock when message was received, we can calculate difference between that value and written remote time.
 In that moment, remote time written inside the message will be current remote time subtracted by return message time.